Cod-e-Codes/test-repo/README.md

 > - Use `wss://` (secure WebSocket) URLs in production, not `ws://`
 > - Ensure firewall rules allow your chosen port (default: 9090)
 > - Consider using a reverse proxy (nginx, etc.) for additional security

 ---

-## Known Issues

-- Admin functionality is stable and fully functional for authenticated admins.
-If you encounter any issues or unexpected behavior, please open an issue on GitHub.

----